shsagir/play-area-sync/README.md

 # set for latency relevant 3rd party services, otherwise use nor acceptable
 dataCenters: n/a

-# lead text for article detail view -> what to expect from content
-lead: Forget servers.
-Think services instead.
-Learn the basic fortrabbit concepts.

-# alternative to lead text. when lead is intro & excerpt is overview or lead is not available
-excerpt: Get to know about the basic concepts.

-# disable TOC generation for this article
-noToc: true

 # logo shown for 3rd party service or open source
 image: myfunkyimage.png

 # type, for CMS/framework
 type:  CMS

-# additional keywords for document search to help users find this article
-keywords:
-    - foo
-    - bar

 ```

 ## Dynamic help